asimmian12/GU2/README.md

-This was a project that i made that was completely dynamic website with php and mysql.
+This was a project that i made that was completely dynamic website with php, html, css, and tailwind, js, json, and mysql.

 Useful information for nursery website https://woodlandoutdoorkindergartens.com/